 MMA was banned in New York until early 2016.
 To celebrate the world MMA leader held UFC 205 at MSG in November of that year.
 The show was huge, as Conor McGregor captured the lightweight title from Eddie Alvarez to become a double champion.
-It was also huge because it was the first ever MMA event held in the state of New York.
-Going forward the UFC have look to hold a tent pole card there every November to commemorate.
+It was also huge because it was the first-ever MMA event held in the state of New York.
+Going forward the UFC have looked to hold a tent pole card there every November to commemorate.

 his balls were hot

 Enter Derrick Lewis.
 After the brawler knocked out Alexander Volkov in a display of pure heart and determination at the UFC’s biggest ever event, UFC 229, he took the sports world by storm with a hilarious post-fight interview.
 UFC fans have always known how funny the “Black Beast” is, but now the world knew, and he picked up 700,000 Instagram followers for his efforts.